w3c/wai-quick-start/_tips/developing.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
-Do translate the text after "title:".title: Tips for Getting Started
+Do translate the text after "title:".

 title: "Développer pour l'accessibilité Web – Conseils pour démarrer"
 title_html: "Développer pour l'accessibilité Web"